Onboardbase/terraform-provider-onboardbase/README.md

 ## Provider Overview

-The Onboardbase terraform provider allows you to fetch secrets stored on your Onboardbase account and use them in your Tertaform code
+The Onboardbase terraform provider allows you to fetch secrets stored on your Onboardbase account and use them in your Tertaform code.

 ## Prerequisites